 Losartan selectively binds to AT1 receptor; it doesn’t bind or block other hormone receptors or ion channels.

-Both losartan and its principal active metabolite have a far greater affinity for the AT1-receptor than for the AT2-receptor.
+Both losartan and its principal active metabolite have a greater affinity for the AT1-receptor than for the AT2-receptor.
 The active metabolite is 10- to 40- times more active than losartan.

 Liver and kidney dysfunction.

-Pharmacokinetics in paediatric patients.
+Pharmacokinetics in childen.

 Treatment of essential hypertension in adults and in children over 6 years old.

-Treatment of kidney disease in adult patients with hypertension and type II diabetes mellitus with proteinuria ≥ 0.5 g/day – as a part of antihypertensive therapy.
+Treatment of kidney disease in adult patients with arterial hypertension and type II diabetes mellitus with proteinuria ≥ 0.5 g/day – as a part of antihypertensive therapy.

 Reducing the risk of stroke in adults with hypertension and left ventricular hypertrophy, as confirmed by ECG.

-Losartan is predominantly metabolised by cytochrome P450 (CYP) 2C9 to the active carboxy-acid metabolite.
+Losartan is predominantly metabolized by cytochrome P450 (CYP) 2C9 to the active carboxy-acid metabolite.
 It was found that fluconazole decreases the exposure to the active metabolite by approximately 50%, and concomitant treatment of losartan with rifampicin (inducer of metabolism enzymes) gave a 40% reduction in plasma concentration of the active metabolite.
 The clinical relevance of this effect is unknown.
 No difference in exposure was found with concomitantly treatment with fluvastatin (weak inhibitor of CYP2C9).

 Arterial hypotension and electrolyte/fluid imbalance.

-Symptomatic hypotension, especially after the first dose and after increasing of the dose, may occur in patients who are volume- and/or sodium-depleted by vigorous diuretic therapy, dietary salt restriction, diarrhoea or vomiting.
+Symptomatic hypotension, especially after the first dose and after increasing of the dose, may occur in patients who are volume- and/or sodium-depleted by vigorous diuretic therapy, dietary salt restriction, diarrhea or vomiting.
 These conditions should be corrected prior to administration of losartan, or a lower starting dose should be used.
 This also applies to children aged over 6 years.

 Hepatic function impairment.